2.2: Radiation

 - Gamma Rays

-- Thus, the __________ emits Shorter-Wave radiation (we’ll call this Shortwave Radiation from now on) while the _______________ emits Longer-Wave radiation (we’ll call this Longwave Radiation from now on).
+- Thus, the _______ emits Shorter-Wave radiation (we’ll call this Shortwave Radiation from now on).
+In contrast, the _______ emits Longer-Wave radiation (we’ll call this Longwave Radiation from now on).

 - Earth; Sun